-It’s been a while since I posted a soup recipe.
-This dairy free zucchini soup is perfect for this time of year because it’s light and filling at the same time.
+This dairy free zucchini soup is perfect for summer and early fall because it’s light and filling at the same time.

-Make sure also to season the soup with some spices, like, for example, garlic powder or sage.
+Make sure also to season this dairy free zucchini soup with some spices, like, for example, garlic powder or sage.

 Also, don’t skip the dill when serving the soup.
 The dill adds wonderful flavor and works really well with hard-boiled eggs.